cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 In this module you will start a pre-configured EC2 F1 instance and connect to it using a remote desktop client.
 Once connected, you will download the lab files and confirm you can execute a simple application on F1.

-#### Start a preconfigured EC2 F1 instance

-For this event, each registered participant has been attributed a preconfigured EC2 F1 instance and login credentials.

-You should have received an email with an account ID, a user name ("user" followed by a number) and a web link to access an EC2 F1 instance.

-For this event, each registered participant should have received an email with the following details:
+For this event, each registered participant has been attributed a preconfigured EC2 F1 instance and should have received an email with the following details:
 - Account ID
 - IAM username
 - Link to access a preconfigured EC2 F1 instance

 If you have not received that email, please contact an Xilinx event staff member.

-Follow these steps to access and start your preconfigured F1 instance:
+#### Start a preconfigured EC2 F1 instance

-- Open the email containing your connection credentials.
+- Open the above mentionned email containing your connection credentials.
 - Click on the link to your preconfigured instance.
   - You will be asked to sign-in before accessing your instance in the AWS EC2 Console.
 - In the AWS sign-in page, enter the **Account ID** which was emailed to you